Present Indefinite Tense with Rules and Formulas, Simple Present Tense

 Rest of the Sentence

-READ ALSO: 250 Antonyms (Opposite Words) in English Language for Exams
+READ ALSO: 250 Important English Homophones for Learning English and Students Exams

 Don’t/Doesn’t (don’t for most subjects, doesn’t for third person singular) + Subject + Base Form of the Verb + Rest of the Sentence